JacobWeinbren/miliband-components/site/docs/intro.md

 <br />

-**Miliband Components** are components which build up a broader page.
-These are designed to be used for the Miliband Theme.
+**Miliband Components** is a component library design for the **Miliband Theme**.
 This project was made for [The Social Review](https://www.thesocialreview.co.uk/).

-Throughout development I have recieved much insight from friends, above is a poster designed that includes them, based on *Reasons To Be Cheerful*, a podcast by Ed Miliband.
+Throughout development I have recieved much insight from friends, above is a poster for them, based on *Reasons To Be Cheerful*, a podcast by Ed Miliband.
 The favicon and logo are from [Ed Miliband For Leader](https://en.wikipedia.org/wiki/Ed_Miliband).

 ## Installation